Boost Wallet

 6. Payment Page is displayed to the customer.

-7. The customer selects the Boost Wallet payment method.
+7. The customer selects the Boost Wallet method.

 8. The payment form is displayed to the customer corresponding to the request.